-Can I sub a different milk?
+Can I sub a different milk for the oat milk?

 Absolutely!
 Any milk or alt milk will work just fine here, but I love the creamy, almost nutty flavor of oat milk.
 If you use one that has more sugar, you might consider leaving out the honey.

-Can I use fresh peaches?
+Can I use fresh peaches instead of frozen?

 You can, but when peaches are in peak season it would be a shame to blend them up (make this peach salsa instead).
 I tend not to add fresh seasonal fruit to smoothies because I don’t to want to “waste” it, if that makes sense.
 Frozen is perfect and works all year around.
 Plus it’s usually the more budget-friendly option.
 If you do use fresh, you may need to scale back on the liquid.

-Is the honey necessary here?
+Is the honey necessary in this smoothie?

 Added sweetener is never totally necessary, but it can take a recipe from good to great!
 I find that this smoothie is perfectly sweet and the flavor of the honey pairs really well with the peaches.
 That being said, if you avoid added sugars then you can definitely just leave it out.